YouKeyys/SQL-APP/README.md

 then try to insert the actual Username field (in the sql file i provided, it has "nasabah" value on username, you can just enter nasabah on the username and ' OR 'a'='a on the password field
 ![Screenshot 2023-12-19 020257](https://github.com/YouKeyys/SQL-APP/assets/121857349/000ea690-155c-4ed4-94cd-cb4634665cd6)

+yeaa i know.. the login form is look like the github login page, because i just wanna make the same